XjSv/Cooked/readme.txt

 == Upgrade Notice ==

-Version 1.7.15.2 is a hotfix to correct the composer platform error issue.
+Version 1.7.15.4 is a hotfix to fix the Serving Size Not Changing Ingredients issue.

 == Changelog ==

+= 1.7.15.4 =
+* **FIX:** Serving Size Not Changing Ingredients.

 = 1.7.15.3 =
 * **FIX:** HTML showing in front end when using the [cooked-browse] shortcode.